 And then looking at medium- to long-term prospects of the region, I don’t see that, that has been significantly eroded.
 I don’t see any strong evidence in that direction.
 And I don’t think business will make a long-term decision just based on short-term events.
 And then of course, having said that, the — who knows what happens with protests, the — how it develops.
 I still believe that these are more short term in nature and the — and people would be able to adjust themselves in the sense that to adjust the business strategy, the — accordingly.
 But in the long run, it remains an attractive place to do business.”

 I agree with Wong that Hong Kong will remain an attractive place to do business since it’s also a gateway for Western companies wanting to enter China.

-But the short-term risk is real, so investors should consider whether they are comfortable with the share price volatility that would come with it.
+But the short-term risk for Hongkong Land is real.
+So investors should consider whether they are comfortable with the share price volatility that would come with it.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer may have a vested interest in the company mentioned.